 The Reverend Richard Arnold Edgell MA was the Founding Chaplain of the Lodge and Worshipful Deputy Master in 1919.

 He was initiated into and was a past master of the White Horse of Kent Lodge No 1506.
-As a school master and later vicar, he, like his military brethren, was governed by his schools and parishes.
+As a school master and later vicar, like his military brethren, his masonry was at the beck and call of his schools and parishes.
 Kent provided him with his mother lodge, the White Horse of Kent Lodge, and this survived his Westminster teaching days, but when he moved to Leamington and Llandudno it proved to be too far to travel so he joined Shakespeare Lodge No 284 in Leamington and then St Trillo Lodge No 2569 in Wales.
 He was also a Past Provincial Grand Chaplain in Warwickshire.

 He was married in quite some ceremony in April 1888 in Westminster Abbey to Diana, the daughter of Surgeon-General Sir Joseph Frayer Bart.